Maxgoodman07/Maxgoodman07.github.io/_projects/sonos-teardown/index.md

   to design a custom PCB that met certain parameters.
 One of those parameters was the power requirement, which is what I based my Discovery Project around.
 skills:
-  - drumel
-  - microprobing
+  - Altium Designer
-  - Electronics Teardown
+  - LTspice
-  - PCB analysis
+  - PCB Design
-  - audio system design

 main-image: /sonos.png
 ---